Yarlermanden/AML/project/description.md

 ## Group presentation round
-The aim for the presentation round in class (during the last lecture/exercises slots of the semester) is to inform each other about your experiences and to focus your project work on one key outcome.
-Thus, we organise the group presentation round as a mini-conference.
 The aim for the presentation round in class (during the last lecture/exercises slots of the semester, **08.12.** from 12h ct onwards) is to inform each other about your experiences and to focus your project work on one key outcome.
 Thus, we organise the group presentation round as a mini-conference.

 Each project group is asked to:
 * provide a 7 min. presentation + 3 min.
 Q/A - it is recommended to limit to 5 slides or a live notebook,